Swanarog/FlyPaper-1.1/README.md

 -- yOff: vertical spacing to include between each frame -- returns an anchor point if attached and nil otherwise local anchorPoint = LibFlyPaper.StickToPoint(frame, otherFrame, point, xOff, yOff)

+local anchorPoint, namespace, key = LibFlyPaper.StickToClosestFrame(frame, tolerance, xOff, yOff)

+local anchorPoint, key = LibFlyPaper.StickToClosestAddonFrame(frame, addonName, tolerance, xOff, yOff)

+-- adds the frame to the list of frames to check when calling StickToClosestFrame -- returns true if the frame was added, and false otherwise local registered = LibFlyPaper.AddFrame(addonName, key, frame)

+-- removes the frame to the list of frames to check when calling StickToClosestFrame -- returns true if the frame was removed, and false otherwise local registered = LibFlyPaper.RemoveFrame(addonName, key, frame)
 ```